ElecRei/Tetra-Master-Online/README.md

 ## About this project

 Tetra Master Online is just a fun side-project of mine to make the mini-game from Square Enix's Final Fantasy IX playable online.
 The goal is to make a playable version of Tetra Master against AI.
-For more info on the the mini-game itself, [check out the Final Fantasy wiki article on it](https://finalfantasy.fandom.com/wiki/Tetra_Master_(minigame)).
+For more info on the the mini-game itself, <a href="https://finalfantasy.fandom.com/wiki/Tetra_Master_(minigame)" target="_blank">check out the Final Fantasy wiki article on it</a>.

 ## Getting Started